born2net/mediaArduino/README.md

 Select 'yes' when ssh prompts you to remember the host.

-Next, while logged into the Arduino Linux, run the command:
+Next, while logged into the Arduino Linux, execute the command:

 <pre>
 cp /.extroot.md5sum /tmp/overlay-disabled/etc/extroot.md5sum